-In ATmega161 compatibility mode, the lower 1120 Data Memory locations address the Register File, the I/O Memory, and the internal data SRAM.
-The first 96 locations address the Register File and I/O Memory, and the next 1024 locations address the internal data SRAM.
+The lower 608 Data Memory locations address the Register File, the I/O Memory, and the internal data SRAM.
+The first 96 locations address the Register File and I/O Memory, and the next 512 locations address the internal data SRAM.

-An optional external data SRAM can be used with the ATmega162.
+An optional external data SRAM can be used with the ATmega8515.
 This SRAM will occupy an area in the remaining address locations in the 64K address space.
 This area starts at the address following the internal SRAM.
-The Register File, I/O, Extended I/O and Internal SRAM uses the occupies the lowest 1280 bytes in Normal mode, and the lowest 1120 bytes in the ATmega161 compatibility mode (Extended I/O not present), so when using 64KB (65,536 bytes) of External Memory, 64,256 Bytes of External Memory are available in Normal mode, and 64,416 Bytes in ATmega161 compatibility mode.
-See "External Memory Interface" on page 24 for details on how to take advantage of the external memory map.
+The Register file, I/O, Extended I/O and Internal SRAM occupies the lowest 608 bytes in normal mode, so when using 64KB (65536 bytes) of External Memory, 64928 Bytes of External Memory are available.
+See "External Memory Interface" on page 22 for details on how to take advantage of the external memory map.

 When the addresses accessing the SRAM memory space exceeds the internal data memory locations, the external data SRAM is accessed using the same instructions as for the internal data memory access.
 When the internal data memories are accessed, the read and write strobe pins (PD7 and PD6) are inactive during the whole access cycle.
-External SRAM operation is enabled by setting the SRE bit in the MCUCR Register.
+External SRAM operation is enabled by setting the SRE bit in the MCUCR register.

 Accessing external SRAM takes one additional clock cycle per byte compared to access of the internal SRAM.
 This means that the commands LD, ST, LDS, STS, LDD, STD, PUSH, and POP take one additional clock cycle.
-If the Stack is placed in external SRAM, interrupts, subroutine calls and returns take three clock cycles extra because the 2-byte Program Counter is pushed and popped, and external memory access does not take advantage of the internal pipeline memory access.
+If the Stack is placed in external SRAM, interrupts, subroutine calls and returns take three clock cycles extra because the two-byte program counter is pushed and popped, and external memory access does not take advantage of the internal pipe-line memory access.
 When external SRAM interface is used with wait-state, one-byte external access takes two, three, or four additional clock cycles for one, two, and three wait-states respectively.
-Interrupt, subroutine calls and returns will need five, seven, or nine clock cycles more than specified in the instruction set manual for one, two, and three wait-states.
+Interrupts, subroutine calls and returns will need five, seven, or nine clock cycles more than specified in the instruction set manual for one, two, and three wait-states.

 The five different addressing modes for the data memory cover: Direct, Indirect with Displacement, Indirect, Indirect with Pre-decrement, and Indirect with Post-increment.
-In the Register File, registers R26 to R31 feature the indirect addressing pointer registers.
+In the Register file, registers R26 to R31 feature the indirect addressing pointer registers.